-As a member of the Family Development team, you will become familiar with theory and research spanning multiple disciplines, including clinical psychology, social psychology, biobehavioral science, and developmental psychology.
-Specifically, you will learn about couples and families and the development of individual psychopathology (e.g., mood and anxiety disorders, substance abuse) across the lifespan, from childhood to adulthood.
+As a member of the Family Development Lab team, you will become familiar with theory and research spanning multiple disciplines, including clinical psychology, social psychology, biobehavioral science, and developmental psychology.
+You will learn about couples and families and how family relationship impact health and development across the lifespan--from early childhood to adulthood.

 Depending on the stages of ongoing projects in the lab, and your unique qualifications, you may gain any of the following research experiences: